Paolo Montero: Juventus

 Following the big switch to Turin in 1996, Montero made over 30 appearances in his first season with Juventus in all competitions.
 It was here, even after an impressive first season, that he achieved great success, winning four scudetti with the club, along with other honours; Montero also won three Italian Supercups, and reached three Champions League finals and two Coppa Italia finals with the club during this period.
 Montero was believed to have been the best friend of Zinedine Zidane during the pair's time together at Juventus, which ended when Zidane was sold to Real Madrid in 2001.

-Juventus were extremely dominant both domestically and internationally during this period, and had what was considered to be the best defense in the world at the time, and teams strongly regretted ever going down a goal to the club, as they knew how hard it would be to score one back for themselves.
-Montero played at both center back and left back during this period, forming impressive defensive partnerships with the likes of Ciro Ferrara, Mark Iuliano, Gianluca Pessotto, Lilian Thuram, Alessandro Birindelli, Igor Tudor, Gianluca Zambrotta, Nicola Legrottaglie, and Fabio Cannavaro during his ten-year tenure with the club.
+Juventus were extremely dominant both domestically and internationally during this period and had what was considered to be the best defence in the world at the time, and teams strongly regretted ever going down a goal to the club, as they knew how hard it would be to score one back for themselves.
+Montero played at both center back and left back during this period, forming impressive defensive partnerships with the likes of Ciro Ferrara, Mark Iuliano, Gianluca Pessotto, Lilian Thuram, Alessandro Birindelli, Igor Tudor, Gianluca Zambrotta, Nicola Legrottaglie and Fabio Cannavaro during his ten-year tenure with the club.
 After the 2004–05 Serie A triumph, Montero and teammate Ferrara called it quits on their Juventus careers.
 The Uruguayan opted to return to South America, while Ferrara retired.
 Montero made over 200 appearances for i bianconeri, scoring one league goal.
-In the 2003 UEFA Champions League Final, Montero was one of the three Juventus players to have their penalty saved by A.C.
-Milan keeper Dida in the shootout defeat.
+In the 2003 UEFA Champions League final, Montero was one of the three Juventus players to have their penalty saved by AC Milan keeper Dida in the shootout defeat.
 With his three Champions League final defeats, Montero is the player with the most Champions League final appearances not to win a Champions League medal, alongside former Juventus teammates Alessio Tacchinardi and Gianluigi Buffon.

 San Lorenzo

 After his tenure at Juventus, Montero moved to Argentinian club San Lorenzo.
-His time at the club was short-lived however, as he constantly missed games due to injuries.
-He left the club after just 14 appearances and scored one goal against Racing Club de Avellaneda.
-In 2006, offers came in from clubs such as Olympiakos and newly promoted Serie A club Catania; however, Montero chose to return to his childhood club where he began his career, C.A.
-Peñarol.
+However, his time at the club was short-lived, as he constantly missed games due to injuries.
+He left the club after just 14 appearances and scored one goal against Racing Club.
+In 2006, offers came in from clubs such as Olympiacos and newly promoted Serie A club Catania; however, Montero chose to return to his childhood club where he began his career, Peñarol.

 Return to Peñarol

-For the 2006–07 season, Montero re-joined former club Peñarol, for one last season prior to officially announcing his retirement.
+For the 2006–07 season, Montero re-joined former club Peñarol for one last season before officially announcing his retirement.
 He scored one goal in 26 matches during his last season as a professional footballer.